 - If needed, click the icon again to remove the block quote formatting

-Adding Images or other Media
+Adding Files, Images, and other Media

 - The insert media icon (